Becoming a Learning Facilitator

 1. Attend and complete Learning Facilitators workshop.

 2. Specialize in one or more areas:

 - Safety: Teach MEDIC FIRST AID®, Intl, Inc. first aid and CPR classes (additional training required)

 - Leadership: Teach Leadership Essentials classes for new leaders

 - Outdoor: Teach troop camp certification, backpack certification classes or other outdoor classes

-- Enrichment – Teach older girl/adult classes such as Event Planning, Trip Planning, Risk Management, Prepare 2B Ready, Service Team, Program Aide Core or Areas of Concentration, and more.
-Present short workshops at leader's meetings.
+- Enrichment – Teach older girl/adult classes such as Event Planning, Trip Planning, Risk Management, Prepare 2B Ready, Service Team, Program Aide Training, and present short workshops at leader's meetings.

 3. Teach five or more sessions yearly.

 4. Attend Learning Facilitators' updates to learn about new council standards, changing adult/girl programs, course content and training resources.